 Agility is a characteristic of how quickly and easily a system can react to changes, and be reorganized, reconfigured, or even move to other location systems.
 An agile file system can quickly meet changes in demand, whether to grow when there’s a spike in demand or shrink with a sudden drop off.

-Since the demands on the file share in many cases won’t be predictable or determined ahead of time, a file share that can’t scale quickly and sufficiently could leave clients underserved in terms of access and expected performance.
+Since the demands on shared file storage in many cases won’t be predictable or determined ahead of time, a file share that can’t scale quickly and sufficiently could leave clients underserved in terms of access and expected performance.

 Another point to keep in mind when considering scalability in cloud computing are the costs.
 Even if a file share service can scale adequately to meet rises in demand, adding additional cloud resources needs to be done cost-effectively or else risk consuming the entire IT budget.